timonmasberg/node-ts/README.md

 # Setup

-Create a new gh repo from this template.
+Create a new GitHub repo from this template.

-Clone the project:
+Clone the project locally:

 ```bash
   git clone https://github.com/kordis-leitstelle/node-ts.git